wp-plugins/source-redirect-site/readme.txt

 === Source Redirect Site ===
 Contributors: presspixels
 Donate link: http://www.presspixels.com/donations/
-Tags: Press Pixels, Source, Redirect, Redirection, Site, Browser, Location, Mobile, State Requires at least: 3.1
+Tags: Press Pixels, Source, Redirect, Redirection, Site, Browser, Location, Mobile, User, State, Location Requires at least: 3.1
 Tested up to: 3.4
-Stable tag: 1.0.2
+Stable tag: 1.0.3

-Source Redirect Site for WordPress redirects your site based on the specific source hardware device, browser type, global location, US State plus Specific Redirect and Redirect Bypassing.
+Redirect your site content pages based on the specific Source Hardware Device, Browser type, Global region or state, User role or status plus also Specific Redirect and Bypassing.

 == Description ==

-<p><a href="http://www.presspixels.com">Press Pixels</a> <a href="http://www.presspixels.com/release/source-redirect-site/">Source Redirect Site</a> for WordPress redirects your site before loading any site content based on the specific source device, browser (mobile or standard), global location and also US State.</p>
+<p><a href="http://www.presspixels.com">Press Pixels</a> <a href="http://www.presspixels.com/release/source-redirect-site/">Source Redirect Site</a> for WordPress redirects your site before loading any site content based on the specific source device, browser (mobile or standard), user role or login status, global location and also any Global State.</p>

 <p>Source Redirect Site for WordPress is a complete redirection plugin which allows you to set redirection URL addresses for any browser type, mobile device, user location and even user country state.
 Site admins can easily set the defined redirect URL’s for all types in their WordPress Source Redirect admin area, before your website loads any content a simple and fast JavaScript check is made and the site user is sent to the correct place!</p>